Andrea Calmo: Calmo's comedies and their depiction of social class differences

+Utilization of music, physical comedy, and buffoonery

 Calmo viewed the theatre as a way to make a living and kept economic needs in mind while writing, ensuring that people could perform his plays without needing months of preparation.
 His writing was also designed with theatricality in mind, and wasn't meant to be taken in primarily as literature but instead as performance.
 He also would utilize music and methods of physical comedy in his productions, focusing on the sensory effect of the performance.
 Calmo's use of a variety of different theatrical elements, from dialectical changes, music, complex stage directions, and buffoonery was an inspiration to many practitioners of Commedia dell'Arte who would utilize his methods in their own performances.

+Surviving commentary on dance terminology

 In addition to his theatrical work, Calmo had a degree of experience with contemporary dance, frequently referencing dance terminology in his letters, such as the Bassadanza and Mesura, and doing so in a logical and comprehensible way.

+Correspondence with other artists

 Calmo also corresponded with a number of important artists including Anton Francesco Doni, Pietro Aretino, and Tintoretto, discussing art and scenography.
 It was the examination of some of these letters that gave rise to the Pantalone character as it is known today, from its physicality to its notable speech patterns.